 What’s the Difference Between an Employee and Independent Contractor?

-While we often think of an employee as anyone who works for someone in exchange for compensation, employee is actually a legal term that comes with many protections and benefits.
+While we often think of an employee as anyone who works for someone in exchange for compensation, the employee is actually a legal term that comes with many protections and benefits.
 These include workers’ compensation protection as well as wage and hour benefits (such as minimum wage, overtime pay, and mandatory breaks), paid or protected leave (like sick leave and family leave), protection from discrimination in the workplace, and unemployment benefits.

 Not everyone who works for a company has the legal status of an employee; some compensated workers are “independent contractors.”
 While there are some advantages to being an independent contractor, workers in this category are not entitled by law to many common employee benefits and protections—like workers’ compensation.
 However, just because an employer tells you that you are an independent contractor does not mean that it is true under Iowa law.